Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 To be fair, it never felt like it was going to fall out, but it’s always better to be safe than sorry.

-I’ve had the Bialetti French press for more than two years now and it’s as good as new.
+I’ve had the Bialetti French press for more than three years and it’s as good as new.

 Have in mind, though, that I am not using it daily.

-I guess that if I were to make my coffee with it every day, then I would’ve likely already broken the glass.
+I guess that if I were to make my coffee with it every day, then I might have already broken the glass.